9colat/swarm_ws/README.md

 ssh ubuntu@ip

-add small fix what ever
+add small fix what ever more